Облачная платформаAdvanced

 This add-on is a customizable cloud native policy controller based on Open Policy Agent (OPA).
 It helps enhance policy execution and governance and provides more security policy rules that comply with Kubernetes application scenarios in clusters.

 This add-on allows you to use kubectl on a web UI.
 It can connect to Linux by using WebSocket through a browser and provides APIs for integration into independent systems.
-It can be directly used as a service to obtain information through the configuration management database (CMDB) and log in to the server.
+It can be directly used as a service to obtain information through the configuration management database (CMDB) and log in to servers.

 Add-on Lifecycle